-- 5.12 Facility License The Gaming Facility authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission. - 5.12.1 A Facility License shall be issued if the following criteria are met: - (1) The construction, expansion or modification of the Facility shall meet the Building and Safety Code pursuant to Title VIII of this Code. - (2) The construction, expansion or modification of the Facility shall meet the standards of the federal American with Disabilities Act pursuant to Title IV of this Code. - (3) Upon the inspection of the health and safety of the building, and upon the inspection that all Gaming controls that are necessary to insure the integrity of the Gaming are in place, the Tribal Gaming Commission shall issue to the Facility a Certificate of Occupancy, which shall be reissued upon similar inspections every two years. - 5.12.2 Upon the issuance of a Facility License, the Tribal Gaming Commission shall forward the License to the State Gaming Agency within ten (10) days of issuance. - 5.12.3 The Facility License shall be posted in a conspicuous and public place in the Facility at all times. - 5.13 Annual Reports from Management Contractor.
-Management Contractors must file an annual report with the Tribal Commission and the Tribal Council between the 15th and the last day of the 12th month duration of each such License period.
-The report include, at a minimum, the following information: - 5.13.1 The name, address and telephone number of the Licensee; - 5.13.2 The names, addresses and titles of all of its current managers of the Licensee; - 5.13.3 A description of the Gaming operated and Gross Revenue; - 5.13.4 The name and address of the Person who will be designated as Primary Management Official, or new Key Employees over the next License Term; - 5.13.5 Written proof that the Licensee has paid to the National Indian Gaming Commission such fees as Federal and Tribal law may require it to pay; - 5.13.6 A sworn statement that the Licensee has complied with the IRS including written notice of customer winning;
+- 5.14.1 Each gaming facility shall be constructed, maintained, and operated in a manner that adequately protects the environment and the health and safety of the public. - 5.14.2 All requisite notices regarding either a new or renewed Gaming Facility license shall be issued in accordance with 25 C.F.R. § 559. - 5.14.3 A Facility License shall be issued if the following criteria are met: - (1) The construction, expansion or modification of the Facility shall meet the Building and Safety Code pursuant to Title VIII of this Code. - (2) The construction, expansion or modification of the Facility shall meet the standards of the federal American with Disabilities Act pursuant to Title IV of this Code. - (3) Upon the inspection of the health and safety of the building, and upon the inspection that all Gaming controls that are necessary to insure the integrity of the Gaming are in place, the Tribal Commission shall issue to the Facility a certificate of Occupancy, which shall be reissued upon similar inspection every two (2) years. - 5.14.4 Upon the issuance of a gaming facility License where Class III gaming activities will occur, the Tribal Commission shall forward the License to the NIGC in accordance with 25 C.F.R. § 559 and to the State Gaming Agency in accordance with the Compact. - 5.14.5 Upon the issuance of a gaming facility License where only Class II gaming activities will occur, the Tribal Commission shall forward the License to the NIGC in accordance within 25 C.F.R. § 559. - 5.14.6 Any Facility License issued by the Gaming Commission shall be posted in a conspicuous and public place in the Facility at all times. - 5.15 Annual Reports from Management Contractor.
+Management Contractors must file an annual report with the Tribal Commission and the Tribal Council within thirty (30) days of the end of each calendar year.
+The report shall include, at a minimum, the following information:

-with a projection of the number of full-time equivalent people who are expected to be employed during the next license period;

-- 5.13.8 A sworn statement that the Licensee will continue to comply with all Tribal and Federal laws applicable to Gaming; - 5.13.9 The name, address and signature of the agent who will accept service of process on behalf of the Licensee, who must reside on the Reservation; and - 5.13.10If the Licensee is a corporation, a copy of any amendment to its articles of incorporation, properly certified by the incorporating government, unless a current copy has already been filed with the Tribal Commission.
+- 5.15.1 The name, address and telephone number of the Licensee; - 5.15.2 The names, addresses and titles of all of its current managers of the Licensees; - 5.15.3 A description of the Gaming operated and Gross Revenue; - 5.15.4 The name and address of the Person who will be designated as Primary Management Official, or new Key Employees over the next License Term; - 5.15.5 Written proof that the Licensee has paid to the National Indian Gaming Commission such fees as Federal and Tribal law may require it to pay; - 5.15.6 A sworn statement that the Licensee has complied with the IRS including written notice of customer winning; - 5.15.7 The number of full-time equivalent people, on an annualized basis, employed by the operation during the past twelve (12) months, together with a projection of the number of full-time equivalent people who are expected to be employed during the next license period; - 5.15.8 A sworn statement that the Licensee will continue to comply with all Tribal and Federal laws applicable to Gaming; - 5.15.9 The name, address and signature of the agent who will accept service of process on behalf of the Licensee, who must reside on the reservation; and - 5.15.10If the Licensee is a corporation, a copy of nay amendment to its articles of incorporation, properly certified by the incorporating government, unless a current copy has already been filed with the Tribal Commission.

-5.14 State Gaming Agency Licensing
+5.16 State Gaming Agency Suitability Determination